 Dispelling 529 plan myths

 Here are 4 common myths, and actual truths, about 529 college savings plans:

 Who may want to consider a 529?

-Anyone with children or grandchildren likely going to college, whether they are babies or teenagers, may want to consider investing in a 529 college savings plan.
+Anyone with children or grandchildren likely going to college, whether they are babies or teenagers, may want to consider investing in a 529 savings plan account.
 The sooner you start, the longer you have to take advantage of the tax-deferred growth and generous contribution limits.

-"It cannot be stressed enough that asset allocation cannot solve poor savings behavior,” Walsh says.
+"It cannot be stressed enough that asset allocation cannot solve poor savings behavior," Zakian says.
 "Regular, disciplined saving is the most important factor in growing the amount you put away for college."

 Being smart about the way you save for college also means being mindful of your other financial priorities.
-"Fidelity believes that retirement saving should be a priority, because while you can't borrow money to pay for retirement, you can for college,” Bernhardt says.
-Still, if college saving is among your financial goals, choosing to invest in a 529 college savings plan may be one of the most educated decisions you can make to help pay for qualified college costs.
+"Fidelity believes that retirement saving should be a priority, because while you can't borrow money to pay for retirement, you can for college," Durkan says.
+Still, if college saving is among your financial goals, choosing to invest in a 529 savings plan may be one of the wisest decisions you can make to help pay for qualified college costs.